 Once all of your boards are attached it’s time to make this pretty!

-I wanted the natural cedar look so I added a clear coat to the cedar planter boxes so I don’t have to worry about the weather to destroy it.
+I wanted a natural cedar look, so I added a clear coat to these boxes so I don’t have to worry about the weather to destroy it.

 I drilled drain holes at the bottom of each cedar planter box with a 1/4″ drill bit.

 Added potting soil and then some flowers.

 I was able to complete this cedar planter box project in just a few hours and it cost me about $20.

 The longest part was waiting for the clear coat to dry.